Visa policy of Taiwan: Online Travel Authorization Certificate

+Based on the long-term pro China stance of the Cambodian government, which often makes derogatory remarks about Taiwan, and the rampant fraud that has caused many Taiwanese people to suffer, the Taiwanese government announced the cancellation of conditional visa free travel for Cambodian citizens to Taiwan on August 1, 2026.

 Permanent residents of Hong Kong and Macau of Chinese nationality

 Permanent residents of Hong Kong and/or Macau may be eligible for an Exit & Entry Permit upon arrival for NT$300 or may apply for an Entry Permit online at no cost to visit Taiwan for less than 30 days.